|University Honors Program

-Additionally, each year the Honors Council will select an eligible student to receive Honors Student of the Year at the University Honors Banquet and be recognized at the annual Honors Day program.
+Additionally, each year the Honors faculty will select an eligible student to receive Honors Student of the Year at the University Honors Banquet and be recognized at the annual Honors Day program.

 Dallas Baptist University believes in helping students afford a quality, Christ-centered education.
 A wide-range of programs is available, including academic, merit-based scholarships and financial aid for qualified students.
 Honors students are encouraged to explore all avenues for which they could qualify for additional assistance.
 The Office of Financial Aid will assist you in determining your eligibility for Federal, State, and other aid programs.
 For contact information, click on this link

 Taking an Honors Course Without Acceptance into the Program

 Incoming freshmen with a minimum SAT score of 1100 (old format), 1170 (new format), or an ACT score of 24 are eligible to take an honors course without acceptance into the University Honors Program.
 Likewise, returning or transfer students with a GPA of 3.2 are eligible.
 There are several reasons to consider doing so:

 1. It affords an opportunity to gain important skills in a student's major or area of interest.